cinchy-co/Documentation/frequently-asked-questions.md

 ```

 In this example it would set \[Multi-Link Field Name] to values with \[Cinchy Id] 1, 2, and 3.
-&#x20;The version after each Cinchy Id should be 1.
+The version after each Cinchy Id should be 1.

 {% hint style="info" %}
 You must provide the full list of multi-select values.
 If your field was '1,2' and you update it with '3,1' it will end up as '3', not '1,2,3'.